vrpperez7/Mod-3-Project/README.md

 This pie chart represents the percentages of which promotional offer category makes the most purchases.
 - We can see the SUMMER25 offer provides the majority of purchases (72.2%) within our purchase table,
 - VIPDAY second highest percentages (20.4).
-This suggests that promotional offers create opportunities for making purchases outside of the base payment to get into the park. </br>
+This suggests that promotional offers create opportunities for making purchases outside of the base payment to get into the park.
+This could be because of less expenses while entering the park, creating opportunity for purchases. </br>

 # Final Recommendations:
 As we were able to find out in our analysis, </br>